NUSGreyhats/greyctf-evm-infra/README.md

 ## Configuration Reference

+The docker image is configurable with the use of environment variables. (i.e. `ENV FLAG="grey{poopoo_hehe}"`).

+Here is the list of configuration available for the docker image

 | Name                      | Default                       | Description                                                                       |
 | ------------------------- | ----------------------------- | --------------------------------------------------------------------------------- |
 | `FLAG`                    | `grey{TEST_FLAG}`             | Challenge flag to be given on solving the challenge                               |